Beginners Guide: How To Roast Coffee Beans at Home

 The Importance of Using High Quality Coffee Beans

 Like anything, the best results require the best materials.
 Coffee beans are not different.
 The higher the quality of bean, the better, more complex, and fuller flavour the flavour will be.
-Quality beans derive from how and where the beans are grown and harvested - an involved process that you can find out more about here.
+Quality beans derive from how and where the beans are grown and harvested.
+If you'd like to learn more about coffee varieties, Sage Appliances have a great article, which you can read here.

 Different Roast Levels